 Marriott’s co-branded credit cards can indeed help you toward earning lifetime Marriott status:

-- You can earn up to 40 elite nights per year with Marriott credit cards, and those count toward the lifetime status nights requirement; for example, I have the combination of the Marriott Bonvoy Business® American Express® Card (review) and Marriott Bonvoy Brilliant® American Express® Card (review), and together they earn me 40 elite nights per year (15 from the Bonvoy Business card and 25 from the Bonvoy Brilliant card)
+- You can earn up to 40 elite nights per year with Marriott credit cards, and those count toward the lifetime status nights requirement; for example, I have the combination of the Marriott Bonvoy Business® American Express® Card (review) and Marriott Bonvoy Brilliant® American Express® Card (review), and together they earn me 40 elite nights per year (15 from the Bonvoy Business and 25 from the Bonvoy Brilliant)

 - If you earn status with Marriott entirely or partially through a credit card, that would still count toward the requirement for number of years needed for status; for example, the Marriott Bonvoy Brilliant® American Express® Card offers Platinum status for as long as you’re a cardmember, so each year you have the card would count as a further year toward lifetime Platinum